Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-smart-contract.md

 Replace `[owner], [verifier], [program_id], [contract_name]`, and `[state_digest]` with your specific details.

+#### For Collatz

 In the case of the Collatz Conjecture example, as RISC Zero programs are identified by their image ID, without a prefix, we use the number `0xb48e70c79688b41fc8f0daf8370d1ddb3f44ada934c10c6e0b0f5915102a363b`.
 This will change every time the contract logic is modified.

 The initial state is set to "1", so that it can be reset to any number.
-This is encoded in base 64 as `AAAAAQ==` (because of the Rust library used to decode the state).
+This is encoded in base 64 as `AAAAAQ==` because of the Rust library used to decode the state.

+Note that you need a unique [contract_name].
+If you try to test this example on the public devnet, we recommend putting a name that's not « collatz ».

-For our example, the bash command would look like this:
+For our example, the bash command looks like this:

 ```bash
 hyled tx zktx register default risczero b48e70c79688b41fc8f0daf8370d1ddb3f44ada934c10c6e0b0f5915102a363b collatz AAAAAQ==